dhruv-chitkara27/CourtCounter/README.md

 * "+2 POINTS" button increase the score by 2.
 * "FREE THROW" button increase the score by 1.
 * "RESET" button is used to reset the score of both teams to zero.
-* This app is run and tested successfully on nexus 4.
+* This app is run and tested successfully on Nexus 4.